-In a failover environment, the Kiosk Mode administrative settings are copied to the failover servers.
-Be sure that all application descriptor and executable paths added to the Kiosk Mode sessions are copied across the servers in the failover group (FOG).
+In a failover environment, the Kiosk Mode administrative settings are copied to the failover (i.e., secondary) servers.
+Be sure that all application descriptors and executable paths added to the Kiosk Mode sessions are copied across the servers in the failover group.
 For example, if the Mozilla application is added to the sessions with the executable path /usr/sfw/bin/mozilla, make sure that the path to the binary is available to all servers in the failover group.
-One way of ensuring that sessions and applications are available on all servers in a FOG is to put them into a shared network directory, which is available on all hosts in the FOG.
+One way to ensure that sessions and applications are available on all servers in a failover group is to put them into a shared network directory, which is available on all hosts in the failover group.